Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/xdrip/xdrip - install.md

 <!-- this is not on github server its local only and run my mkdocs server!
 docs made by D.Galloway 2019- 2021-->

-# Install xDrip <br><br>
+# **Install xDrip** <br>
-This installation is a little old now and really needs to be updated, which I will do when I get time too.
+This installation is a little old now and the video really needs to be updated, which I will do as soon as getting time to.

-Btu for now its still a good help for you to setup xdrip+ onto your mobile.
+But for now, it’s still a good help for you to set up xdrip+ onto your mobile.
+Just turn off the music if it’s not to your tastes :-)
 You do not need to have Nightscout installed for xdrip+ to work as mentioned in the video!
-You can get you reading from your CGM direct from xdrip.
+You can get your reading from your CGM direct from xdrip+.

 ## **PC Download**
 [<img src="../../img/xdrip/xdrip pc download.jpg">](https://github.com/NightscoutFoundation/xDrip/releases)